Narjes-b/CodeSmells_WebApps/README.md

 # Replication package

-This is a replication package of the paper titled "A Longitudinal Exploratory Study on the Prevalence,Co-occurence, and Impact of Code Smells in Web Applications"
+This is a replication package of the paper titled "A Longitudinal Exploratory Study on Code Smells in Server Side Web Applications "

 In this package you will find: